 1. CNC Milling Machine

-Mills derive and convert specific programs made up of letters and numbers (G code) in order to route and path the spindle in different ways.
+Mills derive and convert specific programs made up of letters and numbers (G-code) in order to route and path the spindle in different ways.

-The computer code guides and instructs every movement and action of the spindle and tools to cut , and convert the work-piece to a designed custom part with high accuracy.
+The computer code guides and instructs every movement and action of the spindle and tools to cut and convert the workpiece to a designed custom part with high accuracy.

-Tapping, Drilling, Turning, Face milling and Shoulder milling are some of the common functions that a CNC milling machine can perform.
+Tapping, Drilling, Turning, Face milling, and Shoulder milling are some of the common functions that a CNC milling machine can perform.

-In general CNC Mills are used to machine hard metals and CNC routers are used to machine softer materials like wood, plastics and soft metals.
+In general CNC Mills are used to machine hard metals and CNC routers are used to machine softer materials like wood, plastics, and some soft metals.

 2. CNC Router

-A CNC router is a machine similar to a CNC mill, but is generally used for machining softer materials and is typically less precise compared to CNC Mills.
+A CNC router is a machine similar to a CNC mill but is generally used for machining softer materials and is typically less precise compared to CNC Mills.

-CNC Routers are significantly cheaper than CNC Mills.
-A high quality CNC Router can be bought for less then $2,000 whereas even entry-level CNC Mills cost upwards of $10,000.
+A professional-level CNC Router can cost less than $2,000 whereas even entry-level CNC Mills cost upwards of $10,000.

-CNC routers reduce wastage, increase productivity and accuracy in addition to producing products at a faster rate.
+When compared to traditional machining techniques, CNC routers reduce wastage, increase productivity and accuracy in addition to producing products at a faster rate.

 Like CNC Mills, CNC routers are also available in various axes ranging from three to six.